 The phlebotomist is a vital member of the clinical laboratory team, whose main function is to obtain a patient’s blood specimens by venipuncture and microcollection for testing purposes.
 Phlebotomists are employed throughout the health care system including in hospitals, neighborhood health centers, medical group practices, HMO’s, public health facilities, veteran hospitals, insurance carriers, and in other health care settings.
 The demand for phlebotomy technicians has increased substantially with the overall complexity of health care services and the risks of infectious diseases.
-Current health care industry experts predict a 15% increase in phlebotomy jobs in 2018.
+Current health care industry experts predict a 15% increase in phlebotomy jobs.

 The Phlebotomy Technician Program prepares professionals to collect blood and other specimens from clients for the purpose of laboratory analysis.

 Payment plans are available with 30% down.
 If you are interested in setting up a payment plan, please contact: